anoma/nspec/docs/tutorial/engines/writing_conventions.md

     Juvix Markdownm files have always need to define the corresponding module at the first Juvix code block.
 See the [[Add Juvix code for specification#Juvix-Markdown-file-structure|Juvix Markdown and include Juvix code blocks's tutorial]].
 For example if the file is
-    `ticker_overview.juvix.md`, it must have the following code block:
+    `ticker.juvix.md`, it must have the following code block:

       ```juvix
-      module node_architecture.engines.ticker_overview;
+      module node_architecture.engines.ticker;
       ```

 ## File structure within the `engines` directory

 The files as listed above must be stored in the `engines` directory of the `node_architecture` directory.
-For example, the `ticker` engine family would have the following directory structure:
+For example, the `ticker` engine would have the following directory structure:

 ```plaintext